 If you're considering a home care services agency:

 - Will agency fees be covered by health insurance or Medicare?
-Find out what arrangements are in place for specific health insurance plans.
+Check to see what kind of coverage your health insurance offers.

 - What resources does the agency provide for financial assistance, if needed?
 For instance, is a payment plan available?